alexunderch/alexunderch.github.io/_posts/2026-08-03-antibody-shaping.md

 ## Current experimental plan

-> CODE placeholder: release within a week.
+> CODE is located here: https://github.com/alexunderch/adios
 {: .prompt-info }

 We use a simple (2 layers) diffusion transfomer with additional (and optional) FiLM antibody conditining for preliminary experiments.
 For now, we mostly stick to ADIOS implementation setting and its current hyperparameters (until I don't become better at biology).